AC01010/BirdSO/tournament.md

  - We will hold 21 events, in addition to 5 trial events.
  - Events will follow **national-level** rules.
  - Tests will be administered in Pacific Time.
- - Binders and note sheets may be online or printed.
+ - Binders may be online or printed.
+Notesheets must be printed and cannot be online.
+For more information, see our [resource policy](https://docs.google.com/document/d/1dT7ODXFLb_yO18hrRncKJQmfS9WspniTS3ney7iumGw/edit).
  - Participants may use any method of communication such as video call, voice chat, or the built-in Scilympiad chat.
  - Partners may not gather in-person while participating in events.
  - All events are 50 minutes long.